Urine Protein and Urine Protein to Creatinine Ratio

 A negative test result means that there is no detectable amount of protein in the urine at the time of testing.

-Proteinuria may also be associated with many other diseases and conditions.
+Proteinuria may also be seen with many other diseases and conditions.
 A healthcare practitioner may order other tests and take into account those results to help determine the cause.
 Some examples of these causes include:

 - Bladder cancer